Become a Life Saver!

 or mail signed forms to:

 Have Fun Helping Others!

 Have the opportunity to meet and collaborate with high school students from all over Northeast Ohio

 Experience how a not-for-profit organization works.

 Your school will probably accept LifeAct/YAB service for community service hours.

-We hope you agree that LifeAct’s Youth Advisory Board sounds like a unique and fun opportunity for you to make a difference.
+If LifeAct’s Youth Advisory Board sounds like a unique and fun opportunity for you to make a difference, apply today!

 PLEASE NOTE: LifeAct’s Youth Advisory Board is not a peer-to-peer counseling group.
 The most important way a teen can act to save another teen’s life is by letting a trusted adult know someone is at risk for suicide so that person can be connected to a mental health professional.
 That is the LIFE-ACT and we seek teens who will help us spread this important message to other teens!

 Our Youth Advisory Board helps us to reduce

 the stigma associated with depression and mental illness.